SERDSDDAM/SurpadClone/replit.md

 Preferred communication style: Simple, everyday language.
 Strategic Focus: "إتقان الأساسيات قبل التوسع" - Master the basics before expansion approach.
 Current Priority: Perfect the "القرار المساحي" (Survey Decision) service and field surveyor application as the foundation for all other services like construction permits.
-Implementation Status: **RBAC System Enhancement Completed Successfully** - Advanced RBAC system with conditional permissions, temporary permissions, role hierarchy, contextual roles, smart workflow tasks, and intelligent monitoring fully implemented and working.
-Authentication system stable with JWT tokens.
-Enhanced admin dashboard with comprehensive RBAC management interface operational.
+Implementation Status: **Smart Proactive System Phase 1 Completed** - Successfully evolved from advanced RBAC to "ذكي استباقي" (Smart Proactive) system.
+Phase 1 "الذكاء السياقي التلقائي" (Automatic Contextual Intelligence) fully implemented with automatic permission activation based on context (project/location/time/emergency), user context monitoring with statistics, and comprehensive event logging.
-Development Approach: **Advanced RBAC Implementation Complete** - All three phases successfully implemented: (1) Conditional & temporal permissions with dynamic constraints, (2) Hierarchical roles with inheritance and contextual switching, (3) Smart task management with automated delegation and real-time security monitoring.
-System now features enterprise-grade permission management comparable to international government platforms.
+Development Approach: **Smart Proactive Evolution Complete Phase 1** - Implemented contextual intelligence system that automatically activates permissions based on real-time context analysis including location, time constraints, project requirements, and emergency situations.
+System features proactive permission management with intelligent context awareness and automated decision-making capabilities.

 ### System Architecture
 The platform is designed with a component-based architecture using React with TypeScript for the frontend, featuring a custom component library built on Radix UI primitives with Tailwind CSS.
 Wouter is used for routing and TanStack Query for state management.
 The design is mobile-first, responsive, and natively supports Arabic (RTL) layout, including specialized surveying components.
 The system includes an Admin Dashboard, a Citizen Portal, an interactive Field Surveyor Application, and interfaces for accredited engineering offices and contractors.